Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Triziston Germany

-A different dosage of the active substance (levonorgestrel) allows you to adjust to hormonal fluctuations during the menstrual cycle and provide a high degree of protection against unplanned pregnancy at low concentrations.
+Different dosages of the active substance (levonorgestrel) allow you to adapt to hormonal fluctuations during the menstrual cycle and provide a high degree of protection against unplanned pregnancy at low concentrations.

-Male hormonal preparations are classified into means for gaining muscle mass, directly drugs for inhibiting the pathological process, and hormones for replacement therapy.
+Male hormonal drugs are classified into drugs for gaining muscle mass, drugs directly to suppress the pathological process, and hormones for replacement therapy.

-In practice, hormones of the adrenal glands (in particular, testosterone), the pancreas (insulin) and the anterior pituitary gland (somatropin or growth hormone) are actively used.
-They are used to form muscle relief, accelerate mass gain and burn fat.
-Taking hormonal drugs without a doctor's prescription has a number of negative consequences, including damage to the organs of the excretory system and possible gynecomastia (swelling of the mammary glands) due to the conversion of excess testosterone into the female hormone estrogen.
+In practice, hormones from the adrenal glands (in particular testosterone), pancreas (insulin) and the anterior pituitary gland (somatropin or growth hormone) are actively used.
+They are used to form muscle relief, accelerate weight gain and burn fat.
+Taking hormonal drugs without a doctor's prescription has a number of negative consequences, including damage to the excretory system and possible gynecomastia (swelling of the mammary glands) due to the conversion of excess testosterone into the female hormone estrogen.

-For medical purposes, hormonal agents are used for hormone-dependent tumors (for example, for prostate cancer).
-Injections with analogues of pituitary hormones dramatically reduce the production of testosterone, which accelerates the growth of a malignant neoplasm.
-This procedure is called "medical castration".
-The introduction of hormones allows you to slow down the development of the tumor and resort to more radical methods of treatment.
-Despite the menacing name, patients should not be afraid of the irreversibility of the procedure: some time after the end of treatment, erectile function and normal testosterone levels are restored.
+For medical purposes, hormonal drugs are used for hormone-dependent tumors (for example, prostate cancer).
+Injections with analogues of pituitary hormones sharply reduce the production of testosterone, which accelerates the growth of malignant neoplasms.
+This procedure is called "medical castration."
+The introduction of hormones makes it possible to slow down the development of the tumor and resort to more radical methods of treatment.
+Despite the threatening name, patients should not fear that the procedure is irreversible: some time after the end of treatment, erectile function and normal testosterone levels are restored.

-Replacement therapy with male hormones can be used both with the complete removal of the gland producing them, and with a decrease in its functionality.
-After 40-45 years, the level of testosterone in the blood of a man begins to decline, which leads to problems in the genital area.
+Male hormone replacement therapy can be used both when the gland that produces them is completely removed, or when its functionality is reduced.
+After 40-45 years, the level of testosterone in a man’s blood begins to decline, which leads to problems in the sexual sphere.
 To restore potency, the following drugs are used:

-• "Undecanoate Testosterone" and "Andriol" (tablets with one active ingredient - testosterone undecanoate);
+• “Testosterone Undecanoate” and “Andriol” (tablets with one active ingredient – testosterone undecanoate);

 • "Nebido" (injectable oil solution of testosterone undecanoate);